fzs2205/Networking-coursework/README.md

 # Networking-coursework

 This networking assignment is a part of the **Computer Networks** course taken during my undergraduation.
-It was supervised by [Dr. Mahfuzulhoq Chowdhury] (https://www.researchgate.net/scientific-contributions/Mahfuzulhoq-Chowdhury-2105068852).
+It was supervised by [Dr. Mahfuzulhoq Chowdhury](https://www.researchgate.net/scientific-contributions/Mahfuzulhoq-Chowdhury-2105068852).

 ### Objective